nation-io/solana-dao-sdk/README.md

 yarn install ## or npm install
 ```

-- Build the SDK library and the React frontend
+- Build the SDK library and the React sample frontend

 ```bash
 yarn build